 This is such a subtle and simple way of showing that the protagonist does not have anyone in his life to share the table with.
 These little interactions can say a lot, without the character ever needing to say a word.

 Dialogue and action tell us who your character is, so you need to know what your character is saying (or not saying) with each line.
-And make sure that every word written is either pushing the plot forward, creating conflict or showing their growth or uniqueness as a character.
+Make sure that every word that is written is either pushing the plot or story forward, creating conflict, or showing their growth or uniqueness as a character.

 So unless their mood directly opposes what they are saying, don’t use them.